a-alto/Graph_database_project/README.md

 ## Specifications

-Aim of this project was to realize a basic social network analyzer in which every _entity_ can be linked to another by one or more _connection type_.
+Aim of this project was to realize a basic **graph database** in which every _entity_ can be linked to another by one or more _connection type_.
 Every time it is asked by a `report` command, a report must show for each _connection type_ the _"hole"_ in which the highest number of _connections_ go into.